 So when you use Google Analytics, one can track many events for better stats and reporting.
-As an example, what is the average page scroll for the user and how many pages user visits from certain entry pages?
+As an example, what is the average page scroll for the user, and how many pages user visits from individual entry pages?

 Instead of writing code for tracking each such event, one can use Google Tag Manager.

-So any non-technical user can also use it to track event.
+So any non-technical user can also use it to track events.

 Though basic knowledge of HTML and CSS can help you create better tracking events and triggers.
 As an example, if you wish to track multiple forms on a page separately, you need to able to select the right selector CSS class name for it.

-One key point one should note is, Google’s Tag Manager interface is to only create tags for a given activity you want to track.
+One key point one should note is, Google’s Tag Manager interface is only to create tags for a given activity you want to track.
 It doesn’t generate any kind of reports.
-For reporting purpose one has to use Google Analytics or even can pass the data to Google Adwords.
+For reporting purposes, one has to use Google Analytics or even can pass the data to Google Adwords.

 The Advantage of Google Tag Manager

-Google Tag Manager is a Google product and is absolutely free.
+Google Tag Manager is a Google product and is free.

-- Eliminates heavy lifting of writing code for each event you want to track
+- Eliminates the heavy lifting of writing code for each event you want to track

 - Automatically codes for you which is bug-free